Netaji's legacy partly exploited for political reasons: Anita Bose-Pfaff | Politics

 Bose-Pfaff once again asked the Government of India to ensure DNA tests are done on the ashes kept at Renkoji temple in Japan that many claim belong to Bose to bring out the truth and resolve the mystery surrounding his end.

 ''I tried to get the remains to move to India...but there are a lot of barriers.
-Now there is a Covid situation.
+Now there is a covid situation.
 I certainly would like this to be resolved.
 I think a DNA test should be conducted.
-DNA test would bring out the truth,'' she said.
+DNA tests would bring out the truth,'' she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)